osisoft/OCS-Docs/content/developer-guide/data-views-dev/get-data-view-data/quick-start-get-data-view-data.md

 # Get data view data

-You retrieve data view data with the [Data API](xref:DataViewsDataAPI).
+You retrieve data view data with the <xref:data-views-data-views-data> endpoint.
 This topic explains the concepts and workflow to retrieve data view data.

 ## General concepts